 Digitization is an essential part of conservation.
-For this purpose, ‘Images for the Future’ started in2007, ajoint project of Sound and Vision, Eye Film Institute Netherlands, the National Archive and the Foundation Netherlands Knowledge Land with the object to preserve and digitize audiovisual material on a large scale.
-At the end of the project in 2014, 91,183 hours of video, 22,086 hours of film, 98,734 hours of audio material and over 2.5 million pictures will be digitized and made accessible to the public.
+For this purpose, ‘Images for the Future’ started in 2007, a joint project of Sound and Vision, Eye Film Institute Netherlands, the National Archive and the Foundation Netherlands Knowledge Land with the object to preserve and digitize audiovisual material on a large scale.
+At the end of the project in 2014, 91,183 hours of video, 22,086 hours of film, 98,734 hours of audio material and over 2.5 million pictures were digitized and accessible to the public.

-The Experience shows the wonderful world of television.
+Visitors explore the wonderful world of television in the museum, the Sound and Vision experience.
 Temporary exhibitions also take place here.
 Visitors can read the news, be a real star on stage or act in a soap opera.
-Dutch radio and television personalities virtually show the visitors around in the world of radio and TV.
+Dutch television hosts act as a virtual guide and show visitors around in the world of radio and TV.
 They get a glimpse behind the scenes and learn about life in the spotlights.
-While the kids are singing, dancing, producing or acting, parents and grandparents can sit down in an easy chair and enjoy the video and audio material from the thirties until now.
-The Experience also displays the original dolls from, amongst others, the children’s series The Fabeltjeskrant and Paulus de Boskabouter.
+While the kids are singing, dancing, producing or acting, parents and grandparents can sit down in an easy chair and enjoy the video and audio material from the 1800s until now.
+The Sound and Vision experience also displays the original dolls from, amongst others, the children’s series The Fabeltjeskrant and Paulus de Boskabouter.

 Sound and Vision feels very strongly about education.
 A central theme in the mission of the institute is the idea of ‘media wisdom’: the whole of knowledge, skills and mentality that citizens use to consciously, critically and actively take part in a complex, changing and fundamentally mediatized world.
 Therefore, Sound and Vision has developed different educative cross-media programs and products about one hundred years of audiovisual history, especially for scholars and students.
 Every year, many schools visit Sound and Vision to experience these programs.
 At home, at school and in the Experience: Sound and Vision has a challenging offer for every target group and every educational setting!